ccgilroy/ma-thesis/doc/ma_revisions/03_data.md

 Census tracts are not neighborhoods

+This bar-based approach to gay neighborhoods has several implications that shape my findings.

+First,

 **yes to lesbians, no to rural areas, core not periphery**

+First, core over periphery

-differs from approaches focused on queering space
+in that regard, it differs from approaches focused on queering space

 expect bias toward gay men over lesbians, but not excluding lesbians